 When we stop to help others, we help ourselves, too.

-During my week at VACC Camp, I realized that making a difference in another human being's life sometimes takes a lot of careful planning and hard work.
-And we're already oh so busy with our own lives, yes?
+During my week at VACC Camp (and a few days with my wife and daughter), I realized that making a difference in another human being’s life sometimes takes a lot of careful planning and hard work.
+And we’re already oh so busy with our own lives, yes?
 Much easier to simply text a $10 donation and get on with life.
-But like the young volunteers who make up the majority of VACC Camp learned, as you give value to another human being’s life, you get value in return; sometimes even greater than what you gave
+But like the young volunteers who make up the majority of VACC Camp learned, as you give value to another human being’s life, you get value in return; sometimes even greater than what you gave.

 When “Do no Evil” has been understood, Then learn the harder, braver rule, “Do Good.” ~Arthur Guiterman